Install with Docker on Windows

 ENV SERVER_SSL_CLIENTAUTH=none

 In order to use a custom keystore, it needs to be mounted in a volume.
-To achieve this, use docker command -v, for example:
+To achieve this, use the docker command -v, for example:

 docker run -tid --name graphlytic -v "%cd%"/keystore/:/usr/share/graphlytic/keystore -v "%cd%"/volume/:/usr/share/graphlytic/volume -p 8080:8080 -p 8443:8443 graphlytic